honggzb/Study-General/AngularJS-study/plugin/agGrid/readme.md

 Properities| Defination
 ---|---
 enableSorting| Set to true when using Client-side Row Model to enable Row Sorting.
 Clicking a column header will cause the grid to sort the data. enableServerSideSorting	| Set to true when using Infinite, Server-side or Viewport Row Models to enable Row Sorting.
-Clicking a column header will result in your datasource getting asked for the data again with the new sort order. enableFilter| Set to true when using Client-side Row Model to enable Row Filtering. enableServerSideFilter|Set to true when using Infinite, Server-side or Viewport Row Models to enable Row Filtering.
-A change in filter will result in your datasource getting asked for the data again with the new filter. quickFilterText	Rows are filtered using this text as a quick filter. cacheQuickFilter| 	Set to true to turn on the quick filter cache, used for a performance gain when using the quick filter. sortingOrder| 	Array defining the order in which sorting occurs (if sorting is enabled).
+Clicking a column header will result in your datasource getting asked for the data again with the new sort order enableFilter| Set to true when using Client-side Row Model to enable Row Filtering enableServerSideFilter|Set to true when using Infinite, Server-side or Viewport Row Models to enable Row Filtering.
+A change in filter will result in your datasource getting asked for the data again with the new filter quickFilterText|Rows are filtered using this text as a quick filter cacheQuickFilter| Set to true to turn on the quick filter cache, used for a performance gain when using the quick filter sortingOrder| 	Array defining the order in which sorting occurs (if sorting is enabled).
 Values can be asc, desc or null.
 For example: sortingOrder: ['asc', 'desc'].
-See Example Sorting Order and Animation. accentedSort| 	Set to true to specify that the sort should take into account accented characters, if this feature is turned on the sort will perform slower.
-See Accented Sort multiSortKey| 	Set to 'ctrl' to have multi sorting work using the Control or Command (for Apple) keys.
-See Multi Column Sorting enableOldSetFilterModel|	Set to true to return the old set filter model format.
-This is intended as a temporary measure to facilitate migration.
-Row Filtering
+See Example Sorting Order and Animation accentedSort|	Set to true to specify that the sort should take into account accented characters, if this feature is turned on the sort will perform slower multiSortKey| Set to 'ctrl' to have multi sorting work using the Control or Command (for Apple) keys.
+See Multi Column Sorting enableOldSetFilterModel|Set to true to return the old set filter model format.
+This is intended as a temporary measure to facilitate migration

 ### Bulit In Column Filters